What is SIP| Basics, Types, and Key Insights

 2. Debt SIP

-Debt SIP involves investing in mutual funds that invest in fixed-income securities, which include corporate bonds, government bonds, or other debt instruments.
+It involves investing in mutual funds that invest in fixed-income securities.
+This could include corporate bonds, government bonds, or other debt instruments.

 If you prefer a more stable and less risky investment, Debt SIP might be suitable.
 It’s like lending money to the government or companies, and they pay you interest regularly.